swiftlang/swift-evolution/proposals/0000-string-from-code-units.md

 This is a fairly straightforward renaming of the internal APIs.
 The initializer, its labels, and their order were chosen to match other non-cast initializers in the stdlib.
 "Sequence" was removed, as it was a misnomer. "input" was kept as a generic name in order to allow for future refinements.

 These new constructors swap the expectations for the default: `fromCString` could fail on invalid code unit sequences, but `init(cString:)` will unconditionally succeed.
-This, as proposed against Swift 3, should "most probably [be] the right thing".
+This, as developed against Swift 3, should "most probably [be] the right thing".

 The backported constructors follow the Swift 3.0 naming guidelines, and presumably won't require any more changes after implementing this proposal.